Mental Health Facilities Monroe County, FL

 Guidance/care Center Inc

-Guidance Care Center Inc is one of mental health facilities in Monroe County, Florida, located at 99198 Overseas Highway, Suite 5, 33037 zip code.
-Guidance Care Center Inc provides telemedicine/telehealth and outpatient treatment.
-Guidance Care Center Inc provides individual psychotherapy, cognitive behavioral therapy and group therapy to seniors 65 or older, young adults and children / adolescents.
-Guidance Care Center Inc also supports people with HIV or AIDS, people requiring dual diagnosis treatment and people with PTSD.
-Additional services provided at Guidance Care Center Inc include court-ordered outpatient treatment.
+Guidance/care Center Inc is a mental health clinic in Monroe County, FL, located at 1205 4th Street, 33040.
+Guidance/care Center Inc provides outpatient treatment and telemedicine/telehealth.
+Guidance/care Center Inc offers individual psychotherapy, group therapy and psychotropic medication to children / adolescents, young adults and adults.
+Guidance/care Center Inc also supports people with HIV or AIDS, people requiring dual diagnosis treatment and people with trauma.
+Additional services offered at Guidance/care Center Inc include suicide prevention services, case management and court-ordered outpatient treatment.

 SPONSORED AD